 draw()/update(): For interfacing to the game loop with these two functions being called continuously from within the core of the game loop, in the loop.loopOnce() function.

-With the requirement of loading a scene file, or any external resources, two additional public methods should be defined.
+>>HEREWith the requirement of loading a scene file, or any external resources, two additional public methods should be defined.

 load(): For initiating the asynchronous loading of external resources, in this case, the scene file.
 This is called from the loop.start() function before the engine waits for the completion of all asynchronous loading operations.